oalptu1/Calcineurin-Research/README.md

 - Python
 - PyMOL

+## Important Note

+In some source/intermediate 6TZ6 structures, FK506 is labeled as UNK.
+For the Amber workflow, the ligand residue name is standardized to FK5.

 ## Repository Status

 This repository is under active development.
 Scripts and computational files may be updated as the analysis progresses.